List of United States representatives in the 5th Congress

-This is a complete list of members of the United States House of Representatives during the 5th United States Congress listed by seniority.
+This is a complete list of United States representatives during the 5th United States Congress listed by seniority.
 For the most part, representatives are ranked by the beginning of their terms in office.

 As an historical article, the districts and party affiliations listed reflect those during the 5th Congress (March 4, 1797 – March 3, 1799).
-Seats and party affiliations on similar lists for other Congresses will be different for certain members.
+Seats and party affiliations on similar lists for other congresses will be different for certain members.

 This article describes the criteria for seniority in the House of Representatives and sets out the list of members by seniority.
 It is prepared on the basis of the interpretation of seniority applied to the House of Representatives in the current congress.
 In the absence of information to the contrary, it is presumed that the twenty-first-century practice is identical to the seniority customs used during the 5th Congress.

 House seniority

-Seniority in the House, for Congressmen with unbroken service, depends on the date on which the members first term began.
+Seniority in the House, for representatives with unbroken service, depends on the date on which the members first term began.
 That date is either the start of the Congress (4 March in odd-numbered years, for the era up to and including the 73rd Congress starting in 1933) or the date of a special election during the Congress.
-Since many members start serving on the same day as others, ranking between them is based on alphabetical order by the last name of the congressman.
+Since many members start serving on the same day as others, ranking between them is based on alphabetical order by the last name of the representative.

-Congressmen, in early Congresses, were often elected after the legal start of the Congress.
+Representatives in early congresses were often elected after the legal start of the Congress.
 Representatives are attributed with unbroken seniority, from the legal start of the congressional term, if they were the first person elected to a seat in a Congress.
 The date of the election is indicated in a note.

 The seniority date is normally taken from the members entry in the Biographical Directory of the United States Congress, except where the date given is the legal start of the Congress and the actual election (for someone who was not the first person elected to the seat in that Congress) was later.
 The date of election is taken from United States Congressional Elections 1788-1997.
 In a few instances the latter work provides dates, for the start and end of terms, which correct those in the Biographical Directory.

 The Biographical Directory normally uses the date of a special election, as the seniority date.
-However, mostly in early Congresses, the date of the member taking his seat can be the one given.
+However, mostly in early congresses, the date of the member taking his seat can be the one given.
 The date of the special election is mentioned in a note to the list below, when that date is not used as the seniority date by the Biographical Directory.

 Representatives who returned to the House, after having previously served, are credited with service equal to one less than the total number of terms they served.
 When a representative has served a prior term of less than two terms (i.e., prior term minus one equals less than one), he is ranked above all others whose service begins on the same day.